Ansama7304/Hehe/README.md

 # Hehe

-🎮 A totally serious, not-at-all chaotic game where things might explode, characters might fall in love, and the code occasionally behaves.
+🎮 A narrative-driven, slightly chaotic C# game where choices matter, affection fluctuates, and yes, things sometimes explode.

 ## 💡 About